BedrockStreaming/normalizer/README.md

 npm install @bedrock/normalizer
 ```

-Much of the application data is presented in the form of a list of entities (MEAs, programs, clips, etc.).
+Much of application data is presented in the form of a list of entities.
 In general, it is assumed that these entities never change, which is usually the case.

 During navigation, the application will retrieve new lists of entities.